redpesk-labs/red-pak/QA/REDPAK.DSG.md

-Having rednode configuration in an extra database adds a database component that (1) is a failure point (2) is a contention point (3) complicates administrating and debugging.
+Having rednode configuration in an extra database adds a database component that (1) is a failure point (2) is a contention point (3) complicates administration and debugging.

 ### Structure of a REDNODE

 A *REDNODE* is a directory containing the following items:

 - a *REDNODE* status file named `.rednode.yaml` tagging the directory as a *REDNODE*
-- a configuration directory name `etc`
+- a configuration directory named `etc`
 - a *REDNODE* configuration file for normal operations named `etc/redpak.yaml`
-- optionally, a *REDNODE* configuration file for administrative operations named `etc/redpak-admin.yaml`
+- *optionally*, a *REDNODE* configuration file for administrative operations named `etc/redpak-admin.yaml`

 The below figure summarizes that structure, **BASE** being the *root* directory of a *REDNODE*.